Shopify/shipit-engine/README.md

 <h3 id="installation">Installation</h3>

-*Shipit requires a database (MySQL, PostgreSQL or SQLite3), redis, and Ruby 2.1 or superior.*
+*Shipit requires a database (MySQL, PostgreSQL or SQLite3), Redis, and Ruby 2.1 or superior.*

 Shipit provides you with a Rails template.
 To bootstrap your Shipit installation: